A common, multifaceted… and still mysterious disorder

 -

-Mixed form combining inattention + hyperactivity (≈ 17%)
+Mixed form bringing together inattention + hyperactivity (≈ 17 %)

 Genetics plays a recognized role, but it doesn't explain everything: the environment, from fetal life onward, also contributes to vulnerability to ADHD.
 Among the avenues already documented: exposure to lead or pesticides, iron or omega-3 deficiencies, obstetric complications, early stress, infections, etc.